yanicells/UniSort/project-notes.md

     - Share results on social media
 - About universities
     - Have like a comment ish UI for student testimonials, from reddit, fb, etc.
-    - Maybe in the future make into actual CRUD app for students to leave reviews or like a freedom wall

 Tasks
 - Improve quiz